pontuscode/graphql_declarative_wrapper/README.md

 ## Change concatenate validation.
 If object type is not wrapped, then return false

 ## Change concatenate resolver generation, the if-else part should be present for simple strings (not only for delegated fields).

+## Add functionality for concatenate on types wrapping an interface (wrappedFaculty for example)